hlekha/SolarSystem/README.md

 # Solar System
 A simple visualization of the solar system.
+Using physics calculatations I derived on my own, several Python libraries, a Verlet Algorithm, and data from NASA.gov, I was able to accurately demonstrate Newton's law of universal gravitation, and interactions with planetary orbits.

 ## A Catchup on History
-The study of planetary orbits began from the ancient fascinization of the sky.
-Since the beginning of time, humans have looked up at the sky and wondered: What's out there?

 If you've had the luxury of looking up into the sky at night, the same curiousity will have sparked.
 Curiousity about the sparkling dots we call stars, about the circles that luminate our world through